adiwg/mdEditor-doc/contact/new.md

 * **Email address**: Required
 * **Physical address**: Recommended
 * **Logo**: Optional
   -**Note: Users **can either select or drop image that will be used for logos.
 If load an image, will create a URI and has a size limit.
 If have a larger image, link to it rather than load into mdEditor.
 If your contact contains a logo, you must include a filename for the logo or else you will get an error on your metadata records that include that contact.
-* If an organization has a logo associated with it, individuals will inherit the logos from the organization
+If an organization has a logo associated with it, individuals will inherit the logos from the organization

 ### General notes on Contacts

-* Copying contacts will change the ID and the name \(the name will be “Copy of ….”\) but all the other info will be the same.
+* Copying contacts will change the ID and the name \(the name will be “Copy of ….”\) but all the other information will be the same.

-* Best management practice: It is safest to export all contacts whenever you export a project/product.
+* **Best management practice**: It is safest to export all contacts whenever you export a project/product.